speks7/nazar/README.md

 ```
 npm install
 react-native link
+react-native run-android
-react-native run android
+react-native run-android
 ```
 **or for VS-Code:**
 ```
 npm install
 react-native link
 ```
-then press F1 or Fn+F1 and React Native:Run Android on Device
+then press F1 or Fn+F1 and React Native:Run Android on Device or React Native:Run iOS on Simulator

 ## References
 1. <a href="https://github.com/agrcrobles/react-native-live-translator" target="_blank">react-native-live-translator</a>